2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/003_Game_Design_Dictionary.md

 A special mention is deserved for all the input devices that are "general purpose" (as in not "dedicated") but are still in a group outside what we saw so far.

-In this group we see gyroscopes, accelerometers (like the Nintendo Wii/Switch JoyCons), sensors, IR as well as other exotic hardware that can still be exploited in a videogame.
+In this group we see gyroscopes, accelerometers (like the Nintendo Wii/Switch JoyCons), sensors, IR as well as other exotic hardware that can still be exploited in a video game.

 Game Genres
 -----------

 Let's analyze some game genres to understand them better and introduce some technical language that may be useful in [writing a Game Design Document](#GDD).

-These genres are quite broad, so a videogame is usually a mix of these "classes" (like a strategy+simulation game).
+These genres are quite broad, so a video game is usually a mix of these "classes" (like a strategy+simulation game).

 ### Shooters